openschc/openschc/README.md

      Format: [ Rule ID | DTag |W|FCN|  MIC   |P1][ Payload |P2]

-- All-1 for Retries format fragment also called All-1 empty
+- Requst of Ack for All-1, called All-1 empty

 The all bits of FCN is set to 1.